developer-zebra/developer-zebra-site/src/ehs/2-3/guide/settings/index.md

 ------

 ### Passwords
-Stores a password for logging into Admin Mode.
-Entered in clear text and protected by EHS with 256-bit AES encryption when stored.
-Blank by default.
+Stores the encrypted password for logging into Admin Mode (blank by default).
+This tag accepts no human input; it is used by EHS to store the encrypted hash of the password entered through the EHS UI.
+Passwords are protected with 256-bit AES encryption and once created and stored in the config file, can be deployed along with all other settings.

 <b>Possible values</b>

-* string
+* Encrypted hash stored programatically by EHS (accepts no human input)

 #### Example

     <passwords>
-        <admin>IMApassw0rd</admin>
+        <admin></admin>
     </passwords>

 ------